hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 one server node and three client nodes.

--> **Note:** This guide is for demo purposes and is only using a single server node.
-In a production cluster, 3 or 5 server nodes are recommended.
+-> **Note:** This guide is for demo purposes and is only using a single -> **Note:** This guide is for demo purposes and only assumes a single server node.
+Please consult the [reference architecture](/guides/install/production/reference-architecture.html#high-availability) for production configuration.

 ## Steps